RuslanPr0g/Hiscaries-Library-of-Stories/README.md

 3. **Deployment**
     - Streamline the deployment process to allow for one-click application deployment.

+3. **Auth and Security**
+    - Add roles to the system and also validation that user is authorized to perform certain actions.

 5. **DTO Optimization**  🚀
     - Simplify Read DTOs, ensuring they only carry necessary data.